 - Improved lead generation and qualification, expanded email nurture campaigns, relevant content and webinar marketing, and scaling account-based marketing (ABM).

-- “Citizen Developer” Model, which doesn’t require coding but can benefit from a specialist to ensure the tool is designed for specific and relevant use cases.
+- “Citizen Developer” Model doesn’t require coding but can benefit from a specialist to ensure the tool is designed for specific and relevant use cases.

 Why Did Pardot’s Name Change?

 With this rebranding, Salesforce decided to rename a well-known suite of products in order to see those products from the customer’s point of view.
 They know everything about these tools – they built them.
 But customers don’t, and purchasing software often is an opaque, resource-intensive process.

 Most of us have sat through software demos, trying to find a solution that will bridge the gap for teams that work hard and need more resources.
 Skipping over a demo or an email because the product’s name doesn’t sound relevant to your needs might be detrimental to your company.
 To ensure its solution won’t be passed over due to its name, Salesforce has rebranded and continues the pursuit of a better, more consistent experience for all its customers, current and future.

 Is Marketing Cloud Account Engagement Part of Marketing Cloud?

 Although the new rebrand unifies Marketing Cloud with Marketing Cloud Account Engagement (MCAE) under the same product suite, MCAE continues to operate a purposefully independent product architecture.
 You’ll notice that the MCAE logo is still that of Pardot, and the App name has not changed yet within Salesforce.